 "You have been released on bail with the same conditions as before.

 "If you breach these conditions or fail to attend, you will be committing an offence and you will be charged.

 "If you don’t attend then it will go ahead in your absence and you may not be represented," he added.

 In June, the rugby ace was convicted of drink-driving after getting behind the wheel having spent the night drinking cocktails and champagne.

 He was found guilty of the offence following a trial at Westminster Magistrates' Court and ordered to pay a total of £7,620 in fines and costs.
 He was also banned from driving for 18 months.

 The rugby union player claimed he was 'shocked' that the breathalyser was positive, despite admitting he had drunk two espresso martinis and a glass of champagne less than an hour earlier.

-Smith and Murphy have been ordered not to contact each other or Cipriani and were bailed ahead of trial.
+Smith, , and Murphy, Northampton, have been ordered not to contact each other or Cipriani and were bailed ahead of trial.